Joeytribb/Joeytribb/README.md

 # 👨🏻‍💻Overview of Projects

 ## 📈 1) HOPE

-      -A data-driven stock screener that ranks stocks by their probability of achieving a minimum 1% positive return on the following trading day.
+###A data-driven stock screener that ranks stocks by their probability of achieving a minimum 1% positive return on the following trading day.

 ### 🔍 Results Overview